umairsiddiquie/cvm-demo/README.md

 | Liquidity | Liquidity as market depth | Liquidity as temporal bandwidth |
 | Trust model | Local ledger validity | Relational consistency across a secure topology |

-This README is a pedagogical map of that transition: CVM supplies the valuation engine, QBT supplies the post-quantum cryptographic substrate, QEL supplies relational ledger coherence, and ORG maps the resulting capital flows as a spatiotemporal graph.
+This README is a pedagogical map of that transition: CVM supplies the valuation engine, QBT supplies the post-quantum cryptographic substrate, QUL supplies relational ledger coherence, and ORG maps the resulting capital flows as a spatiotemporal graph.

 ## Chronometric Valuation Model (CVM)